seeingthroughthenet/nibbana-the-mind-stilled/manuscript/html/nibbana.md

 As a matter of fact, both these words, tragic and comic, can be accommodated within the highly significant term *saṁvega*, anguish, sense of urgency.
 In trying to arouse *saṁvega* with regard to *saṅkhāras*, or preparations, we could bring in both these attitudes.
 The ordinary worldling sees only the tragic side of the drama of existence, and that because of his ignorance.
 But the *arahant*, the emancipated one, sees in this drama of existence a comic side as well.

-As an illustration we may allude to those occasions in which the Buddha himself and those disciples with psychic powers like Venerable *MahāMoggalāna*, are said to have shown a faint smile, *situppāda*, on seeing how beings in *saṁsāra* are reborn in high and low realms according to their deeds, as in a puppet show.[^fn266] Of course, that spontaneous smile has nothing sarcastic or unkind about it.
+As an illustration we may allude to those occasions in which the Buddha himself and those disciples with psychic powers like Venerable *Mahā Moggallāna*, are said to have shown a faint smile, *situppāda*, on seeing how beings in *saṁsāra* are reborn in high and low realms according to their deeds, as in a puppet show.[^fn266] Of course, that spontaneous smile has nothing sarcastic or unkind about it.
 But all the same, it gives us a certain hint.
 This spontaneous smile seems to be the outcome of an insight into the comic aspect of this existential drama.
 The faint smile is aroused by the conviction of the utter futility and insubstantiality of the existential drama, seeing how beings who enjoyed high positions come down to the level of hungry ghosts, *petas*, or even to lower realms in their very next birth.
 It is somewhat like the response of one who has correctly understood the impermanence and the illusory nature of things shown on a film screen.

 When one comes to think of this drama of existence, *saṁsāric* beings appear like puppets drawn upwards by the five higher fetters, *uddhambhāgiya saṁyojana*, and drawn downwards by the five lower fetters, *orambhāgiya saṁyojana*.
 They reappear more or less like puppets, manipulated up and down by strings, which are but the results of their own deeds.